 In case a health issue arises on our programs, leaders have identified local resources in each location, including English-speaking doctors, walk-in clinics, pharmacies, hospitals, and trauma centers.
-Each program has at least two leaders as well as local program contacts, so a student who needs care will not have to fend for him/herself.
+Each program has at least two leaders as well as local program contacts, so students who need care will not have to fend for themselves.

 Students who currently see (or have recently seen) a mental health professional are encouraged to talk with their counselor or therapist about their plans to study abroad.
 We suggest that students consider their strategies for coping with new and different situations and develop a plan for responding to any feelings of destabilization, culture shock, or other issues connected to the student’s mental health history.

 We encourage all students to disclose their health and mental health history on Landmark College’s program confirmation forms (see “Forms, Fees, and Deadlines,” left) and to keep lines of communication open while abroad.
 If necessary, the College may be able to arrange for a student to visit a counselor while abroad, although it is important to note that awareness of and education about mental health conditions vary widely by country.

 Students who are curious or concerned about how issues such as anxiety or depression may impact their study abroad experience can find useful resources here: